Survive the Summer

-Survive the Summer is the fourth extended play by Australian rapper Iggy Azalea.
-It was released on 3 August 2018 by Island Records.
-Work began in mid-2017.
-Survive the Summer contains production by Bedrock, Ronny J, GT and Wallis Lane.
+Survive the Summer is the fourth extended play (EP) by Australian rapper Iggy Azalea.
+It was released on 3 August 2018 by Island Records, and is her first album since Reclassified (2014), a reissue of her debut studio album The New Classic (2014).
+Recorded in September 2017, the EP contains production from Bedrock, Ronny J, Wallis Lane, Ljay Currie and Smash David, and features guest appearances from American rappers Tyga and Wiz Khalifa.

-She revealed the cover art via Instagram on 29 June 2018.
-Described by Rap-Up as "dark and provocative", it finds Azalea bathed under red lights while dressed in a netted bodysuit and lace mask, as two hands grab her breasts.
-A single white rose is placed between her hands.
-When asked about its symbolism, she answered saying: "Mourning, death.
-Like throwing a flower into a casket and saying goodbye to something."

-The EP was supported by the lead single, "Kream", featuring American rapper Tyga and the promotional single, "Tokyo Snow Trip", both released on 6 July 2018.
-"Kream" has since been certified Platinum by the RIAA and became Azalea's first track to enter the Billboard Hot 100 in over three years after switching labels.
-It was recognised as a commercial come back.
+Survive The Summer was supported by two singles; the lead single "Kream" (featuring Tyga), as well as the promotional single "Tokyo Snow Trip".
+Both were released on 6 July 2018.
+"Kream" has since been certified Platinum by the Recording Industry Association of America (RIAA) and became Azalea's first track to enter the US Billboard Hot 100 in over three years, peaking at number 96 on the chart.
+The song also topped the Bubbling Under R&B/Hip-Hop Singles chart.